AbsaOSS/generate-release-notes/README.md

 pytest tests/
 ```

-This will execute all tests located in the tests directory and generate a code coverage report.
+This will execute all tests located in the tests directory.

 ## Code Coverage

 Code coverage is collected using pytest-cov coverage tool.
 To run the tests and collect coverage information, use the following command:

 ```
-pytest --cov=release_notes_generator --cov-report html tests/
+pytest --cov=release_notes_generator --cov-report=html tests/
 ```

+This will execute all tests located in the tests directory and generate a code coverage report.

 See the coverage report on the path: